awsdocs/aws-doc-sdk-examples/ruby/cross_service_examples/item_tracker/README.md

 # Deploy a sample application using the AWS SDK for Ruby, Amazon Aurora, and Amazon Simple Email Service (SES)

 ## Overview
-This example code comprises a "real-world" reference application showcasing a [serverless Amazon Aurora database](https://aws.amazon.com/rds/aurora/) using the [AWS SDK for Ruby](https://aws.amazon.com/sdk-for-ruby/).
+This example code comprises a "real-world" reference application showcasing a [serverless Amazon Aurora database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html) using the [AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/developer-guide/welcome.html).

 This code is written to be browsed in an exploratory manner.
-For a more hands-on experience, you can "run" the application by invoking this example code using the [instructions below]((#invoke-this-example-code)).
+For a more hands-on experience, you can run the application by invoking this example code using the [instructions below]((#invoke-this-example-code)).

-# ⚠️ Caution
+# ⚠️ Important
 Running this code might result in charges to your AWS account.
+Running the tests might result in charges to your AWS account.
+We recommend that you grant your code least privilege.
+At most, grant only the minimum permissions required to perform the task.
+For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 This code is not tested in every AWS Region.
-For more information, see AWS Regional Services.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 # About this example code
 The code comprises an application designed to manage fictitious work items using 3 key components.